jMonkeyEngine/jmonkeyengine-website/content/showcase-tools/scenemax3d/index.md

 SceneMax3D Developer Studio is a desktop 3D scene editor and game development environment built with Java, jMonkeyEngine 3, and Swing.
 It is designed around a visual workflow: developers can compose scenes, write game logic through a custom scripting language, and export projects as standalone PC executables or Android apps.

 The project combines several production tools in one workspace, including a visual scene designer, syntax-highlighted code editor, model import tools, cinematic camera authoring, Effekseer particle effects, and physics support through Minie / Bullet.
 Recent tooling also covers weapon authoring, reusable throw motions, inverse-kinematics setup, plugin development, and MCP-assisted workflows for external coding agents.

-SceneMax3D started as a C++ / DirectX educational game engine in 2005, then was rebuilt in Java around jMonkeyEngine and ANTLR.
-The current open source release shows how jME can be used as the rendering and runtime foundation for a larger editor, scripting environment, and game production toolchain.